odud-by/uae-fdi-resilience-analysis/README.md

 ---

-Recent inflows contain a durable component that the neutral baseline likely understates.
-For policy interpretation, w = 0.3 is the recommended strategic baseline.
-It keeps 2025 elevated and implies gradual moderation in 2026, rather than rapid mean reversion.
+Using the strategic baseline (w = 0.3) for policy interpretation avoids understating the sustained component in recent inflows.
 The resulting forecast path under w = 0.3 is shown below.

 ![Anchor heavy forecasts](outputs/anchor_heavy_forecasts.png)